ykk136/klogg/DOCUMENTATION.md

 *klogg* can be started from the command line, optionally passing the file to open as an argument, or via the desktop environment's menu or file association.
-If no file name is passed, *klogg* will initially open the last used file.
+If no file name is passed, *klogg* will initially open the most recent file.

-The main window is divided in three parts : the top displays the log file.
-The bottom part, called the "filtered view", shows the results of the search.
+The main window is divided into three parts : the top displays the log file.
+The bottom part, called the "filtered view", displays the results of the search.
 The line separating the two contains the regular expression used as a filter.

-Entering a new regular expression, or a simple search term, will update the bottom view, displaying the results of the search.
+Entering a new regular expression or a simple search term will update the bottom view, displaying the results of the search.
 The lines matching the search criteria are listed in order in the results, and are marked with a red circle in both windows.